Nick Arcade: Notable celebrities

+Reruns

+The series aired in reruns for five additional seasons on Nickelodeon.
+For many years, it aired on early weekday mornings.

+The series was a part of the Nick GAS channel from its launch in 1999 to the channel's shut down in 2007.
+A handful of episodes were pulled from rotation due to music rights and clearance issues.

+As of 2025, the series is currently available to stream on Paramount+ with many of the episodes pulled from the Nick GAS rotation returning.

-Attempted Revival
+Attempted revival

 In 2015, James Bethea and Karim Miteff proposed a spiritual successor to Nick Arcade on Kickstarter, called Enthlevel.
 The proposed show would again be hosted by Phil Moore, and update the chroma key technology of the original to incorporate modern advancements in motion capture and virtual reality.
 The Kickstarter was not able to meet its proposed US$350,000 goal.